Today’s Reading: 2 Kings 22

 100 PERSONAL WORDS:

-I’m in Jerusalem today and I miss my grandchildren and great-grandchildren greatly!
 I’ve just looked at the picture of my great-grandson, Myles Neilson.
 I often put my arms around Myles when he slows down a bit (he loves his great-grandpa), and I share a story of God’s wonderful love.
 How thankful I am that, unlike Josiah’s father and grandfather, his parents, Sheryl and Todd Neilson, and his grandparents, the Staceys, love and serve the Lord.
-Below is a photo of Myles with me that we took in the park next to his home.
+Below is a photo of Myles with me that we took in the park next to his home a couple years ago.
 As this picture was taken by his Mom, I was sharing the amazing story of the boy king, Josiah.

 For new visitors to this site, you can start today and in just 24 months you’ll have made the entire Bible part of yourself.
 Great goal!